0s-Cr/Dashboard-Design-Tool/README.md

 Pressing Lcontrol and clicking will open a shape config window.\
 Save the file (files save as .txt) and click Simulate in the file menu.\
 Use controls on the left hand side to interract with the dashboard created.

+## Known Issues
+- Saving sometimes doesn't detect updated shape values from config window unless shape is dragged
+- Threads from the simulation window don't terminate properly in some occasions